Nine News: NBN News

-NBN News is a regional news service for Northern NSW and Gold Coast that is part of Nine News, airing from 6:00 pm to 7:00 pm seven nights a week.
-The news service employs 60 staff and produces over 20,000 local news stories annually, combined with news reports from Nine News; with local stories in all of its sub-markets.
-It includes national, state and local news stories over its hour, along with local opt outs for sport and weather.
-NBN News is presented from the networks Newcastle studios by Natasha Beyersdorf and Gavin Morris (weeknights) and Jane Goldsmith (weekends) with sports presenters Adam Murray (Sunday – Wednesday) and Jack Howard (Thursday – Saturday), with weather presenter Gavin Morris (weeknights) and Lauren Kempe (weekends).
-Fill in presenters include Jane Goldsmith and Tyson Cottrill (news) and Sophie Scanlon (sport).
+NBN News is a regional news service for Northern NSW and Gold Coast that was part of Nine News (now run by WIN Television), airing from 5:30pm to 6:00pm five nights a week.
+The news service employs 60 staff and produces over 20,000 local news stories annually, with local stories in all of its sub-markets.
+It includes local news stories over its half-hour long bulletin, with local opt outs for sport and weather.
+NBN News is presented from the networks Newcastle studios by Natasha Beyersdorf (weeknights) with sports presenters Adam Murray (Monday and Tuesday) and Montanna Clare (Wednesday to Friday) and weather presenter Lauren Kempe.
+Fill in presenters include Lauren Kempe (news).

 NBN News traces its origins back to 1962, when the bulletin was launched from its historic Mosbri Crescent studios as a half hour news bulletin originally presented by Murray Finlay, who was NBN's first newsreader.
 A decade later, the bulletin was expanded to one hour and Ray Dinneen joined Finlay at the news desk.
 Dinneen eventually went on to become the main anchor and was joined over the years by Tracey Reid, Chris Bath, Melinda Smith, and finally Natasha Beyersdorf, before retiring on 17 December 2010 and was replaced by Paul Lobb.
 As an independent station, the bulletin had a distinct look to Nine News with its own studio, set, graphics, and theme music.
 Following the merging of NBN into Nine, the bulletins on air presentation was refreshed to bring into line with the network.